NFMT Remix transparent

 • Communication: Every good CMMS system should have some sort of messaging component for staff to provide real-time updates.
 Of course, offering messaging within a work order helps streamline communication even more.

 • Tracking tools and reporting: What good is implementing CMMS software into your workflow without proper asset data to back it up?
-Make sure the CMMS you choose provides the tracking tools and reporting you need to improve your maintenance planning and overall decision-making.
+Make sure the CMMS you choose provides the tracking tools and reporting you need to improve your overall decision-making.

 What Matters Most to CMMS Customers